Golf Club: Nostalgia: Development and release

 The game was released for iOS on June 20, 2018, to coincide with the Unite Berlin event.
 In September 2018, a new song called "Two Astronauts" was added to the soundtrack, with vocals from Ana Ćurčin.
 The game was then ported to Android on December 24, 2018.
-The desktop and console release of Golf Club: Wasteland was announced for August 2021 during IGN's Summer of Gaming event, part of E3 2021.
+The desktop and console release of Golf Club: Nostalgia was announced for August 2021 during IGN's Summer of Gaming event, part of E3 2021.
 Simić jokingly announced in July of that year that only one copy of the game would be sold, at a price of $500 million.
 He added that it would be distributed on 750 floppy disks to "help maximize the amount of environmental damage" of the video game.
 The game's release was slightly delayed, due to the developers wanting "to finish up some free extras", to September 3, 2021.
 On that day, it was released on Microsoft Windows (distributed via both Steam and the Epic Games Store), PlayStation 4, Xbox One, and Nintendo Switch.
 Orders of the game also included a two-hour-long soundtrack and a 55-page graphic novel called Charlie's Odyssey.
 The publisher Untold Tales, consisting mostly of former Techland employees, attempted to create word-of-mouth marketing for the game by posting information about the game's story and message rather than its mechanical features.
+In July 2023, the developers were forced to change the title of the game from Golf Club: Wasteland to Golf Club: Nostalgia due to a legal claim.

 Reception

-According to review aggregator Metacritic, reviews of Golf Club: Wasteland were "generally favorable" on all desktop and console platforms.
+According to review aggregator Metacritic, reviews of Golf Club: Nostalgia were "generally favorable" on all desktop and console platforms.

 Reviewers generally praised the sound design of the game, especially its radio format: Andy Chalk of PC Gamer stated that it "plays one of the best videogame soundtracks [he's] heard in ages".
 Several found it calming, including Jordan Loades from Nintendo World Report, who noted that the soundtrack "offers an incredible yet melancholic backdrop", and Rock Paper Shotgun's Katharine Castle, who called the station "[the game's] greatest weapon against any grinding or gnashing of teeth" and "just so darn soothing".
 The narrative and art style were also high points noted by reviewers, with Chalk writing that "the real hook, though, is everything that's going on in the background".
 TouchArcade's Carter Dotson enjoyed the story and its themes, saying that "it uses golf quite well to convey a message, even if it is a bit ham-fisted at times".
 However, Ollie Reynolds of Nintendo Life found some of the neon signs to be "needlessly childish" or inappropriate and that they "pulled [him] out of an otherwise pretty engaging and deep narrative".
 Christopher Byrd, writing for The Washington Post, applauded the game's use of references to science fiction novels and films.